jpatten04/trading-journal/README.md

 -   For temporary data to show, project must be run in live server (Ex.
 VSCode Live Server extension).
 -   Remove (`assets/temp_data.csv`) and/or edit `src/script.js` for personal use to stop loading the temporary data.

-[Buy me a coffee](https://buymeacoffee.com/jakepatten) if you like it!